Uk Digital Wallet Transactions Set To Surge Ahead Of All Other Payment Methods

-(MENAFN- GlobeNewsWire - Nasdaq) LONDON, Sept.
+(MENAFN- GlobeNewsWire - Nasdaq) London, United Kingdom, Sept.
 14, 2023 (GLOBE NEWSWIRE) -- New research by FreedomPay and Retail Economics shows that the UK is on the brink of a digital payments transformation, with digital wallet purchases set to surpass card transactions within ten years.

 Currently, around a fifth (17.0%) of retail, leisure and hospitality spending is made through digital wallets; compared to over half (55.7%) by plastic, and a fifth (18.8%) for cash.
 This is set to increase to £127.7bn in 2027/28 (£72.5bn currently).
 By 2033, the share of digital wallet payments will likely more than double to 39.7% to £210bn.